 Native to the Snares Islands, the Snare penguin Eudyptes robustus is pretty much very similar to the Fiordland penguin.

-- In terms of physical appearance, this penguin species is characterized by having an upward yellow facial stripe of a feather that extends up to its bill, crest feather plumes, and a cone-shaped bill.
+- Regarding physical appearance, this penguin species is characterized by having an upward yellow facial stripe of a feather that extends up to its bill, crest feather plumes, and a cone-shaped bill.

 - This species of penguin is considered to be the most restricted penguin in term of its distribution because the range of its breeding is only restricted to the Snares group.